-Your concept should never start with a rigid and rigours approach and therefore in the early stages wants to aim to be as malleable and as flexible as possible, and so approach its development with your eyes wide open to all influences, from all directions.
+Your concept should never start with a rigid and rigorous approach and therefore in the early stages wants to aim to be as malleable and as flexible as possible, and so approach its development with your eyes wide open to all influences, from all directions.

 To create your concept you must firstly address and research all three of the concept categories described above along with a fourth, the building typology.
-Only once all these areas have been researched and evaluated, should you start to formalise your method.
+Only once all these areas have been researched and evaluated, should you start to formalize your method.

-These four areas are summarised as:
+These four areas are summarized as:

 03 Buildings Typology.
 This determines the genre of the building, its purpose, the services it provides and how it should work.